 Ears – Another “advantage” of age is increasing ear hair.
 For hair that’s growing from the inner ear, you can carefully trim them with grooming scissors or use an ear and nose hair trimmer.
 For hairs growing on the outside of your ear, use tweezers.

 The largest area of your body to manscape is the midsection.
 Manscaping your midsection will start with your chest.
 For those who want to keep at least some of their chest hair, invest in a quality electric trimmer, and pick the guard setting that fits your needs.
 When starting out, start with the highest setting and adjust as necessary until you find your preferred length.

 If you prefer to go bare-chested, then it’s time to break out the manual razor and shaving cream.
-We recommend using an all-natural shaving cream as it will help nourish your skin and help to reduce razor irritation.
+We recommend using a natural shaving cream as it will help nourish your skin and help to reduce razor irritation.

 Next, it’s time to tackle your back.
 Many men opt to completely remove their back hair, especially those who are regularly showing off their chest and back.
 You have two options for doing do.
 The best results come from having a professional wax your back.